Cyb3r-Abdullah/Vortex_Crypt_Project/README.md

-# Vortex_Crypt_Project
+# VORTEX-CRYPT🌀
 VORTEX-CRYPT is a high-performance Python security suite designed for modern file encryption and data management.
 Built with a sleek, dark-themed interface, it provides a centralized "Target Injection Zone" to protect sensitive files using industry-standard cryptographic protocols.

-# VORTEX-CRYPT🌀

 A high-performance batch encryption engine designed for **Data-at-Rest Protection** and **Anti-Forensic Security**.
-Developed as part of a Cybersecurity research project at **Iqra University**.

 ## 🛡️ Security Architecture
 - **Encryption Standard:** Fernet (AES-128 in CBC mode) for authenticated data confidentiality.